Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/scenemanagement/custom-management.md

 :::

 ## Building Your Own Scene Management Solution
 Netcode for GameObjects has primarily focused on providing a scene management solution that should meet most projects' needs.
 However, there might be a special case scenario where you require building your own scene management solution.
-The very first step is to disable the "Enable Scene Management" property in your `NetworkManager`'s properties.
+The first step is to disable the "Enable Scene Management" property in your `NetworkManager`'s properties.
 All of your scene loading and unloading will be handled via the UnityEngine.SceneManagement.SceneManager class.

 ### Registering In-Scene Placed NetworkObjects
 While integrated scene management solution handles the synchronization of in-scene placed `NetworkObject`s, custom scene management treats everything like a dynamically spawned `NetworkObject`.
 As such, you are **required to register a Network Prefab hash override for each in-scene placed `NetworkObject` instance**.